kyuing/java_matrixCalc/README.md

    - write the answer to a file

-5. The objective of this review is to apply instance & inheritance approach to the program So, you can create as many class as you want as far as they are based on instance or inheritance approach.
+5. The objective of this review is to apply instance & inheritance approach to the program So, you can create as many classes as you want as far as they are based on instance or inheritance approach.